clawpack/clawdev-2016/lightning-talks/readme.txt

 -This folder is to contain the presentation files for lightning talks.

--The filename(s) should include the speaker's last name
+-The filename(s) should include the speaker's last name and perhaps the title of the talk